uclastudentmedia/studentmedia-apply/README.md

 * [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html)
 * [PostgreSQL](http://www.postgresql.org/download/)

 Open postgres shell with `psql` command.
+On Mac, the command for this is `psql postgres`.
 In sql shell, create a database for the site and user

 	CREATE DATABASE django;
 	CREATE ROLE django SUPERUSER LOGIN PASSWORD 'django';